MelakuNe/hello_test/README.md

 target_link_libraries(${PROJECT_NAME} "${OpenCV_LIBS}")
 </pre>
 In general the structure looks like as follows:
-|
-| build
-| main.cpp
+     build\
+     main.cpp\
-| CMakeLists.txt
+    CMakeLists.txt
 then to build it:
-| build
+    build
----- cmake ..
+      $ cmake ..\
----- make
+      $ make
 and to run it:
-| build
+   build
-----./CppPytorch
+     ./CppPytorch